 Why do they eat such bizarre foods in Mongolia?

 If ever there was a contest to decide which country has the weirdest food, Mongolia would win every time.
-The bizarre foods of this mysterious country put to shame all other contenders.
+The bizarre foods of this mysterious land put to shame all other contenders.
 Mostly based around meat, the strange foods of these nomadic people both fascinates and terrifies in equal measure.

 Meat in the winter, meat and dairy in the summer, the mongolian diet is something of an enigma in today’s world.
 The harsh climate and nomadic lifestyle means that many rural mongolians still live on a diet consisting mainly of animal proteins and fat.
 In a world where plant based diets are the “in thing”, in Mongolia meat rules supreme.
 Not just any meat either.
 Mongolia has one of the lowest population densities on the planet and those who still live the nomadic lifestyle move their animals regularly.
 Mongolia probably has the most organic, free range meat on the planet.